Clarifai/old-docs/advanced-predict.md

 }

 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

 ### By Model Version ID
 Every time you train a custom model, it creates a new model version.
 By specifying `version id` in your predict call, you can continue to predict on a previous version, for consistent prediction results.
 Clarifai also updates our pre-built models on a regular basis.

 If you are looking for consistent results from your predict calls, use `version id`.
 If the model `version id` is not specified, predict will default to the most current model.

+{% code-tabs %}
+{% code-tabs-item title="js" %}
 ```js
 let app = new Clarifai.App({apiKey: 'YOUR_API_KEY'});